ACCT 3350 Business Law for Accountants (D216)

 Why other options are wrong

-D. Liquidated damages: This refers to a predetermined amount of compensation in a contract for breach of terms, not corporate governance.
+B. liquidated damages: This refers to a predetermined amount of damages agreed upon in a contract in case of a breach, not a type of investor.

 An express contract in which a third party to a debtor-creditor relationship (the surety) promises to be primarily responsible for the debtor's obligation